National Insurance numbers

 If an employee gives you a NINO beginning with the letters ‘TN’ – this is a temporary (TN) National Insurance number.
 It may indicate that the employee does not have a proper NINO.
 TN numbers are not permitted to be used and will not be accepted by HMRC.

 A proper NINO is made up of 2 letters, 6 numbers and a final letter, for example AB 12 34 56 C.

-If an employee has never had a proper NINO they should contact their Jobcentre Plus office, who will be able to help arrange one for them.
+If an employee has never had a NINO, for example, because they are a foreign national, they should contact their Jobcentre Plus office to apply for one.
 They can be contacted on 0345 600 0643.
 (Textphone 0345 600 0644)